hylandtechoutreach/ucs/HtmlIntro/README.md

 _Note: It may be necessary for students to open the typing.com link in an incognito window.
 If it is not working, [SpeedCoder](https://www.speedcoder.net/lessons/html/1/) is another option._

 ## Replit Setup
 Have students create accounts on Replit by following the [Replit Setup instructions](https://hylandtechclub.com/ReplitSetup).
+Students should start building a website that will end up becoming their final project.
+It should have at least a subject of some kind.
+This can be changed throughout the trimester, but

 ## Kahoot
 There is a [Kahoot quiz](https://create.kahoot.it/details/740e9179-5b3b-426c-a5ef-e770b2bd60c4) covering the content from the lecture.